mozilla/kitsune/docs/k8s.md

 2. ensure you are in the `Oregon` region
 3. search for and select the `VPC` service in the AWS console
 4. select `Network ACLs` from the navigation on the left side of the page
-5. select the row containing the `Oregon-a and b` VPC
+5. select the row containing the `Oregon` VPC
 6. click on the `Inbound Rules` tab
 7. click `Edit`
 8. click `Add another rule`